mskrakowtravelling/weather-app/README.md

 - API from OpenWeather is used to provida weather data.

 Improvements plan:
-- I'm planning to use date format from a library to replace date format written in JS
+- use date format from a library to replace date format written in JS
--
+- change the input placeholder using bootstrap so that it doesn't disappear